alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 PaaS is deployed to multiple availability zones, making it resilient and accredited for information up to OFFICIAL.

-The platform itself will be supported 24/7 by GDS, although this does not include application support.
+The platform itself is supported 24/7 by GDS, although this does not include application support.

 Features of the PaaS platform currently include: